ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/webapp.md

 ### Model Comparison

-The 'Model Comparison' page provides a more 'curated' experience demonstrating the outcome of comparing two models extracted from two code sources, in this case the source code for the Priestly-Taylor and ASCE models from the main page.
+The **Model Comparison** page provides a more 'curated' experience demonstrating the outcome of comparing two models extracted from two code sources, in this case the source code for the Priestly-Taylor and ASCE models from the main page.

 The "Model Comparison" page displays two models of potential evapotranspiration as implemented in DSSAT - the Priestley-Taylor and ASCE models - and the 'forward influence blanket', i.e. the 'intersection' of the models (shown below).
 The blue nodes in the graph indicate variables common to the two models.